bitsblocks/crypto-facts/index.md

 ## Drug Trafficking, Embezzlement, Money Laundering - Business As Usual

 Regulators will soon crack down on use of cryptocurrencies in illegal and criminal activities.
-AML/KYC and securities laws will be enforced.
+AML (Anti Money Laundering)/KYC (Know Your Customer) and securities laws will be enforced.
 As US Treasury Secretary Mnuchin recently said: We can't allow cryptocurrencies to become the next Swiss bank account.
 -- [13 May 2018](https://twitter.com/Nouriel/status/995717505942409216)

 > Austrian Maximalist (I) comments: